 First, the defendant intended to engage in a sexual act with [name of victim] after substantially impairing [name of victim]'s ability to judge or control conduct by administering a drug, intoxicant, or other similar substance either by force or threat of force or without the knowledge or permission of [name of victim];

-Second, the defendant did something that was a substantial step toward committing the crime of aggravated sexual abuse and that strongly corroborated the defendant's intent to commit that crime; and
+Second, the defendant did something that was a substantial step toward committing the crime of aggravated sexual abuse.

 Third, the offense was committed at [specify place of federal jurisdiction].